 - Making a donation towards church restoration projects

-Each item is subject to availability and all memorial objects are subject to an administration fee.
+Each item is subject to availability and all memorial objects are subject to a fee.
 Funds raised are used towards the upkeep of the churchyard.

 To find out more please contact the Church Warden of your local church.